The first Sardinians

 Limba Sarda Comuna

-Italian was only imported late on the island, in 1760, when Sardinia fell into the hands of the principality of Savoy.
-However, the language is imposed and it is the one that is taught in schools.
-It was not until 1997 that Sardinian was recognized as a language in its own right and that its use was transmitted in schools.
-Teaching Sardinian is problematic because there is no common Sardinian language, but there are regional languages.
-The two main branches are Campidanesu (Campidanian), spoken in the south, and Logudoresu (Logodurian) used in the center and west of the island.
-Sardinian is a neo-Latin language of oral tradition that draws on the ancient Roman language.
-It is spoken by 62% of Sardinians and understood by 97% of them.
-Despite these good figures, the language is considered in danger of extinction by Unesco.
-In 2006, Sardinia adopted the Limba Sarda Comuna (LSC) for the writing of its official documents.
-It is the scriptural form of Sardinian responsible for creating a single standard understood by all.
-Since then, the LSC is more and more commonly used in press articles or on social networks.
-Courses are given for free in some cities or on the website of the Autonomous Region of Sardinia.
+Italian was only imported to the island in 1760, when Sardinia fell into the hands of the Principality of Savoy.
+However, the language was imposed and taught in schools.
+It wasn't until 1997 that Sardinian was recognized as a language in its own right, and its use taught in schools.
+Teaching Sardinian poses a problem, as there is no single Sardinian language, but rather a number of regional ones.
+The two main branches are Campidanesu (Campidanian), spoken in the south, and Logudoresu (Logodurian), used in the center and west of the island.
+Sardinian is a neo-Latin language of oral tradition, drawing on the ancient Roman language.
+It is spoken by 62% of Sardinians and understood by 97%.
+Despite these good figures, the language is considered endangered by Unesco.
+In 2006, Sardinia adopted Limba Sarda Comuna (LSC) for its official documents.
+This is the scriptural form of Sardinian responsible for creating a single standard understood by all.
+Since then, LSC has become increasingly commonplace in press articles and on social networks.
+Courses are offered free of charge in certain towns or on the website of the Autonomous Region of Sardinia.
 Books are translated into Sardinian and made available online.
-The creation of a written language should unify the use of the language and ensure its future.
-But there are also Sardinian dialects that are highly threatened.
-Tattaressu, spoken in the region of Sassari, is a mixture of Pisan and Corsican; Nugoresu, with Corsican accents near the town of Sartene, is used in Galluria, in the north-east of the island.
-The linguistic mille-feuille also includes some dialects imported from abroad.
-A variant of Eastern Catalan is still used by the elders in Alghero.
+The creation of a written language is intended to unify the use of the language and ensure its future.
+But there are also Sardinian dialects that are under serious threat.
+Tattaressu, spoken in the Sassari region, is a mixture of Pisan and Corsican; Nugoresu, with its Corsican accents close to the town of Sartène, is used in Galluria, in the north-east of the island.
+The linguistic mille-feuille also includes a number of dialects imported from abroad.
+A variant of Eastern Catalan is still spoken by the elders in Alghero.
 Tabarchino, a descendant of Genoese, sums up the complexity of population movements in the Mediterranean.
-In the 16th century, the Genoese family of Lomellini obtained the concession to exploit coral on the island of Tabarka in Tunisia.
+In the 16th century, the Genoese Lomellini family obtained a concession to exploit coral on the island of Tabarka in Tunisia.
 They sent 50 people there.
-Two centuries later, 156 families emigrated to the island of San Pedro in the southwest of Sardinia, bringing their dialect with them.
-This one is practiced from now on only in San Pedro and Sant'Antioco.
-Finally, Venetian is spoken by some families who came from Italy during the Fascism and settled in Fertilia and Arborea.
+Two centuries later, 156 families emigrated to the island of San Pedro in south-west Sardinia, bringing their dialect with them.
+This is now only spoken in San Pedro and Sant'Antioco.
+Finally, Venetian is spoken by a few families who came from Italy under Fascism and settled in Fertilia and Arborea.